hbctraining/Intro-to-R-flipped/lessons/01_introR-R-and-RStudio.md

 This is more of a housekeeping task.
 We will be writing long lines of code in our script editor and want to make sure that the lines "wrap" and you don't have to scroll back and forth to look at your long line of code.

-Click on "Tools" at the top of your RStudio screen and click on "Global Options" in the pull down menu.
+Click on "Edit" at the top of your RStudio screen and click on "Preferences..." in the pull down menu.

 On the left, select "Code" and put a check against "Soft-wrap R source files".
 Make sure you click the "Apply" button at the bottom of the Window before saying "OK".